Nerve (category theory): Most spaces are classifying spaces

 Every "reasonable" topological space is homeomorphic to the classifying space of a small category.
 Here, "reasonable" means that the space in question is the geometric realization of a simplicial set.
 This is obviously a necessary condition; it is also sufficient.
 Indeed, let X be the geometric realization of a simplicial set K. The set of simplices in K is partially ordered, by the relation x ≤ y if and only if x is a face of y.
-We may consider this partially ordered set as a category.
+We may consider this partially ordered set as a category with the relations as morphisms.
 The nerve of this category is the barycentric subdivision of K, and thus its realization is homeomorphic to X, because X is the realization of K by hypothesis and barycentric subdivision does not change the homeomorphism type of the realization.

 The nerve of an open covering

-If X is a topological space with open cover Ui, the nerve of the cover is obtained from the above definitions by replacing the cover with the category obtained by regarding the cover as a partially ordered set with relation that of set inclusion.
-Note that the realization of this nerve is not generally homeomorphic to X (or even homotopy equivalent).
+If X is a topological space with open cover Ui, the nerve of the cover is obtained from the above definitions by replacing the cover with the category obtained by regarding the cover as a partially ordered set with set inclusions as relations (and hence morphisms).
+Note that the realization of this nerve is not generally homeomorphic to X (or even homotopy equivalent): homotopy equivalence will usually hold only for a good cover by contractible sets having contractible intersections.